biosemantics/etc-site-archived-do-not-use/README.md

 3. Import setupDB.sql dump to a database dedicated for the project
 6. Create config.properties from at /src/main/resources according to .template and your environment

-#### Windows
-It may be necessary to setup maven to generate smaller cmd commands as described [here](http://stackoverflow.com/questions/8181098/the-command-line-is-too-long-in-java-project-with-maven) or switch to another OS for development

 ### Run Dev Mode

 #### Class